Hardwood Floor vs Engineered Floor

 A solid hardwood floor typically is nailed to a wood subfloor but can be glued down in some applications.
 Engineered flooring can be stapled to wood or glued to concrete.
 Some engineered products can be installed as floating floors, in which the individual pieces are snapped or fitted together and the entire floor assembly rests on the subfloor without being fastened (similar to the standard installation of laminate flooring).

 Solid hardwood is sold in both unfinished and prefinished versions.
 Unfinished boards are installed and then sanded smooth and finished on-site.
 Prefinished flooring is ready to walk on once it's installed.
 Almost all engineered flooring is prefinished.
 While on-site finishing is messy, smelly and time-consuming, it offers one potentially significant advantage: because the flooring gets sanded after it's installed, any height variation between boards is eliminated, creating an exceptionally smooth surface.
 With prefinished flooring, height variations, though typically slight (with a good installer), aren't correctable.
 Some prefinished flooring is milled with slightly beveled edges to prevent noticeable ridges between boards, and this imparts a subtle but distinctive look to the floor; be sure to see samples of installed flooring before choosing.
+If you need help choosing and installing your flooring, be sure to contact professional flooring contractors to get your project done.

 Thanks to its layered, cross-grain construction, engineered flooring can go places where solid hardwood can't -- namely, in basements and other rooms that are below ground.
 You can probably guess the reasoning here: moisture.
 Basement floors emit more moisture than aboveground floors (including first-floor concrete slabs, or slabs-on-grade).